 Debt Relief Reviews - Five Star Reviews or BBB A+ Ratings?

-Like so many others across the country, many Alabama residents often find themselves struggling with high interest credit cards and other unsecured debts such as store cards, gas cards, medical bills, doctor bills and more.
+Alabama residents, like many people across the country, often find themselves struggling with high interest credit cards and other unsecured debts such as store cards, gas cards, medical bills, doctor bills and more.
 If this is your situation, you may be searching for information regarding debt management programs, or debt management plans (DMPs) coordinated by credit counselors or debt counselors.
 You may also be considering alternative debt relief options such as debt settlement, debt negotiation, or even bankruptcy.
 Regardless of your current debt situation, it's important to understand the clear distinctions between these debt options and how they can each help provide relief for consumers experiencing financial hardships.

 Credit Counselors Personalize Debt Management Plans

-Seeking assistance through a debt management or credit-counseling program provides you the opportunity to combine or "consolidate" your credit cards or other unsecured debts into a single, more manageable payment each month.
+The objective of a debt management or credit counseling program is to take each one of your credit cards and other unsecured debts and combine or "consolidate" them all into a single, more manageable payment each month.
 Created with the help of a credit or debt counselor, by requesting and being granted the benefits of debt relief such as lower interest rates and the waiving of late fees and penalties, a debt management plan is designed to help consumers save a substantial amount of money and get out of debt at an accelerated pace.

 If you are experiencing a financial hardship and need to explore your debt relief options, you can get your free debt relief evaluation and savings estimate at no obligation.